"Everybody's got a laughing place. Maybe this one is yours!"

 Made even better by his comment when the pit droid falls off.
 "No, I did not give you permission to come aboard."

-- Chewbacca gets stuck to the windshield at one point.
+- Chewbacca gets stuck to the windshield at one point in the "Kashyyyk" segment.

 - Any video featuring the Mad Hatter and Alice or any character from Alice in Wonderland around the parks.